Presenting higher stacks as simplicial schemes: Deformations of derived Artin stacks

 \subsection{Deforming morphisms of derived stacks}

-\begin{definition} Define $\Delta_*$ to be the subcategory of the ordinal number category $\Delta$ containing only those morphisms $f$ with $f(0)=0$.
-Given a category $\C$, define the category $c_+\C$ of hemi-cosimplicial complexes over $\C$ to consist of functors $\Delta_* \to \C$.
-Thus a hemi-cosimplicial object $X^*$ consists of objects $X^n \in \C$, with all of the operations $\pd^i, \sigma^i$ of a cosimplicial complex except $\pd^0$, satisfying the usual relations. \end{definition}
+\begin{definition} Given a category $\C$, define the category $c_+\C$ of almost cosimplicial diagrams in $\C$ to consist of functors $\Delta_* \to \C$, for $\Delta_*$ as in Definition \ref{delta*}.
+Thus an almost cosimplicial object $X^*$ consists of objects $X^n \in \C$, with all of the operations $\pd^i, \sigma^i$ of a cosimplicial diagram except $\pd^0$, satisfying the usual relations. \end{definition}